Competitive Swimming from Learn to Swim to Winning Races

 Ready to race

-The National Gold Squad is working towards SNZ National Age Group Championships, Open Nationals, and selection to Waikato Regional Squads.
+The Neptune Knights Squad is working towards SNZ National Age Group Championships, Open Nationals, and selection to Waikato Regional Squads.

 This is the fifth level and pool sessions last 1.5 - 2 hours, plus 2 - 3 gym sessions per week.
 Swimmers are expected to reach a pre-set target that has been discussed with the Swimmer, Parent(s), and Coach and agreed on by all parties.